alexandremstf/neural-network/README.md

 # Neural Network C++
-This Library was developed using STL, to create neural networks in c++ with few lines of code.
-There are two modes to create a neural network in this library, manual and automatic, see the examples bellow:
+This library was developed using STL, to create neural networks in c ++ with few lines of code.
+It is a project of scientific initiation of the Federal University of Ouro Preto.
+There are two ways to create a neural network in this library, both manual and automatic, see the examples below:

 ```c++
 //MANUAL